San Mateo-Foster City School District

 Q: How old must a child be to enter Kindergarten or Transitional Kindergarten (TK)?

 A: To be eligible for Kindergarten, the student’s 5th birthday must be on or before September 1.
 To be eligible for TK, the student’s 5th birthday must fall on or between September 2 – December 2.
-Attend a SMFCSD Kindergarten Information Meeting in November/January to find out more about what to expect - Kindergarten & TK Information Meetings.
+Attend a SMFCSD Kindergarten Information Meeting in October to find out more about what to expect - Enrollment & Student Registration.